Biplo12/SpotiDownload/README.md

 ## 1. Introduction

 The Spotify to YouTube Playlist Converter App is a web application built using Next.js, TypeScript, and Tailwind CSS.
-This app allows users to log in with their Spotify accounts, select playlists either from their Spotify library or by providing a playlist ID, search for the corresponding songs on YouTube, and finally generate a downloadable ZIP package containing the selected songs in either video or audio format.
+This app allows users to log in with their Spotify accounts, input a playlist ID, search for the corresponding songs on YouTube, and finally generate a downloadable ZIP package containing the selected songs in either video or audio format.

 ## 2. Features

 - Spotify Login: Users can log in to the app using their Spotify accounts.
-- Playlist Selection: Users can choose playlists from their Spotify library or manually input a playlist ID.
-- YouTube Search: The app searches for songs from the selected playlist on YouTube.
+- YouTube Search: The app searches for songs from the entered Spotify playlist on YouTube.
 - Format Selection: Users can choose to download songs as videos or audio files.
 - ZIP Package Generation: The app generates a downloadable ZIP package containing the selected songs in the chosen format.